hack3ric/mimic/README.md

 | **WireGuard + udp2raw**<br>w/ fake TCP + `--fix-gro` | 1342 | 500 Mbps   | 1x50%, 3x25%   | 1x55%, 3x10%   |
 | **WireGuard + Phantun**                              | 1428 | 500 Mbps   | 4x15%          | 4x20%          |
 | **WireGuard + Mimic**                                | 1428 | 500 Mbps   | 1x38%, 4x<5%   | 4x<5%          |

-## Caveats

-#### (0.2.0 or earlier) TCP SYN packets contains data

-*Fixed in 0.3.0-alpha.
-TCP handshake is now emulated by using raw(7) to send TCP control packets.*

-This is a known quirk.
-Since eBPF can only *process* packets, not sending them actively, there's no way of initiating TCP handshake actively (in eBPF) but to rely on underlying protocols' communication to exchange sequence numbers.
-Wireshark does recognize such as valid TCP handshake, but some firewalls might block this "unconventional" practice.
-I plan to implement proper, regular handshake in userspace using raw sockets, though.

-## Future work

-- More obfuscation options: XOR, padding, etc.
-- Make fake TCP optional
-- Remove stale connections periodically

 ## License